TriangleDevOps/policies/code-of-conduct.md

 orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of community participants in any form.

-Community participants violating these rules may be sanctioned or expelled from the community at the discretion of the organizers.
+Community participants and organizers violating these rules may be sanctioned or expelled from the community at the discretion of the organizing team.

 Harassment includes, but is not limited to: